 At the end of each presentation you will have the opportunity to ask students questions about their entries.
-Students are excited about the opportunity to talk with you, but may be nervous.
+Students are excited about the opportunity to talk with you, but may be extremely nervous.
 Give them time to respond.
 Do not assume that a pause before responding means a lack of knowledge.
-Aim for at least three to five questions.
+Make sure you ask them at least three to five questions.
 Try to ask all groups a similar amount of time worth of questions.